-Bladex has stable and well-diversified sources of funding, consisting of interbank deposits (46.3%), short-term borrowings and debts (24.3%) and long-term borrowings and debt (29.4%), in each case as of December 31, 2016.

-After the 2008 global financial crisis, the Bank implemented a funding diversification strategy including increasing deposits from central banks, accessing global capital markets through debt issuance programs in dollars and local currencies and obtaining syndicated term loan facilities placed in strategic markets, mainly in Asia and Europe.
+The Bank's principal sources of funds are deposits and, to a lesser extent borrowed funds and floating and fixed rate placements of securities.
+While these sources are expected to continue providing the majority of the funds required by the Bank in the future, the exact composition of the Bank's funding sources, as well as the possible use of other sources of funds, will depend on economic and market conditions.
+As of December 31, 2017, Bladex's sources of funding consist of deposits (57.0%), short-term borrowings and debts (20.9%) and long-term borrowings and debt (22.1%).
+The Bank obtains deposits principally from central and commercial banks primarily located in the Region.
+As of December 31, 2017, 70% of the deposits held by the Bank were deposits made by central and state owned banks in the Region, and 14% of the Bank's deposits represented deposits from private sector commercial banks and financial institutions.
 The Bank's short-term borrowings and debt consist of borrowings from banks and debt instruments from notes issued under the Program that have maturities of up to 365 days.
 The Bank's short- and medium-term borrowings mainly come from international correspondent banks from the United States, Japan, Canada and Europe.
-In addition, the Bank has a successful track record in the global syndicated loan markets, increasing the amount and extending the maturity in February 2016 of its Global Syndicated Loan launched in 2014, and including the recent closing of US\$193 million four-year syndicated loan arranged by, and with the participation of, lenders from Japan, Taiwan, Korea and the United States.
+In addition, the Bank has a successful track record in the global syndicated loan markets, increasing the amount and extending the maturity in February 2016 of its Global Syndicated Loan launched in 2014, and including the latest closing in March 2017 of U.S.\$193 million four-year syndicated loan arranged by, and with the participation of, lenders from Japan, Taiwan, South Korea and the United States.
 This transaction reinforced the Bank's diversified funding base and enhanced its franchise in Asia.
-Furthermore, the Bank has established an important network of correspondent banks in Asia, which provide an additional source of interbank funding, including the \$175 million, three-year syndicated loan closed on September 2, 2015, with banks from Japan, Taiwan and China participating in the transaction as arrangers and lead arrangers.
 Debt capital markets have also been a source of funding for the Bank's activities.
 In 2012, the Bank established a short- and long-term notes program in the Mexican local market in an authorized aggregate principal amount of 10 billion Mexican Pesos or its equivalent in "Investment Unit" (Unidades de Inversión).
 The Bank also has in place the Program, which is primarily targeted at non-bank institutional investors and includes multiple placements with short-, medium-, and long-term tenors.
-During 2016, the Bank issued \$435 million in new private placements; and as of December 31, 2016, private issuances through its Euro Medium-Term Note Program amounted to \$146 million, placed in Asia, Europe and Latin America.
-In addition, in October 2015, the Program was listed on the Tokyo Stock Exchange under the Tokyo Pro-Bond Market.
+During 2017, the Bank issued \$59 million in new private placements; and as of December 31, 2017, private issuances through its Program amounted to \$142 million, placed in Asia, Europe and Latin America.
+In addition, the Bank has one outstanding bond issued pursuant to Rule 144A/Regulation S, in a total principal amount of \$350 million as of December 31, 2017, due in May 2020.
+In October 2015, the Program was also listed on the Tokyo Stock Exchange under the Tokyo Pro-Bond Market.
 This market offers the possibility of flexible and timely issuances of bonds to a broad base of Japanese investors.
 The Bank placed its first public issuance listed on this market on June 9, 2016 in a principal amount of JPY8 billion (eight billion Japanese Yen) and maturing June 10, 2019.